Local Setup¶

 - Clipboard

-- Insert the Raspberry Pi's microSD card into your card reader and open DiskInternals
+- Insert the Raspberry Pi's microSD card into your card reader and start DiskInternals

 rootfs